fridamelin/fm222gn1dv610-L3/startup2/README.md

 4.10
 4.11

-Extra
+Extra:
 -I have done a ToDo -list that only should work if you are logged in.
-So, test case:
+So, test cases:

 1. Write something in the input for ToDo's without logging in.
 Press "Add".
     - You should get a message = "You need to login!"

-2. Write something in the input for ToDo's, now you should be logged in.
+2. Login and write something in the input for ToDo's.
 Press "Add".
     -You should get a message = "Saved!"

 3. Log in and press the "Show ToDo's"-button,